Ryanair cabin staff strike cancels dozens of flights in Europe

 By Catarina Demony and Miguel Pereira

-LISBON/BRUSSELS, June 24 (Reuters) - Some cabin crew at Ryanair went on strike in Belgium, Spain and Portugal on Friday in a dispute over pay and working conditions, causing limited disruption as the budget airline cancelled dozens of flights that left hundreds of passengers stranded.
+LISBON/BRUSSELS, June 24 (Reuters) - Some cabin crew at Ryanair went on strike in Belgium, Spain and Portugal on Friday in a dispute over pay and working conditions, the latest in a wave of walkouts staged by workers across different sectors in Europe.

-Surging inflation across Europe has led to millions of workers struggling with a higher cost of living, prompting trade unions to demand higher wage increases often backed by strike calls.
+Surging inflation across the continent has led to millions of workers struggling with rising costs of living, prompting trade unions to demand higher wage increases, often backed by strike calls.

 Ryanair RYA.I cabin crew unions in Belgium, Spain and Portugal called a three-day strike starting on Friday.
 Staff in France and Italy were expected to walk out over the weekend.
 Crews in Spain are set to strike again on June 30 and July 1-2.